 COVID-19: Returning to the Workplace is intended for employees to complete before they return to work.
-While every organization’s circumstances are different, a return-to-work training course can help prepare employees to successfully return to work during these uncertain times.
-The course will be regularly updated as new guidelines and information are released.
+This training course can help prepare employees to successfully return to work during these uncertain times.
+The course is regularly updated when new guidelines and information is released.

 Diversity, Inclusion & Sensitivity explains workplace diversity and provides practical steps to help individuals choose inclusive actions, improve cultural competency and address personal biases.
 The course further emphasizes the role civility and workplace sensitivity play in promoting a respectful culture.

 Unconscious Bias covers many of the most common types of bias, with examples, strategies and practices to help employees and managers reduce the influence of bias on workplace decisions and actions.

 Microaggressions in the Workplace describes what microaggressions are and the negative effects they have on others, and instructs on how to respond to microaggressions when overhead at work.

 Bystander Intervention raises awareness of the importance of being an active bystander and provides employees with practical steps for protecting targets of abusive behavior and preventing future misconduct.